 - monitoring of customer contacts with the licensee.

+4.4.
 Unmonitored overnight gambling carries an increased risk.
 Research indicates that the highest risk customers were much more likely to gamble overnight than non-problem gamblers.
 Processes must be in place to offer the same level of protection overnight as during the day, and at the weekend.
-Automated processes will be necessary as set out at requirement 11 in the code (3.4.3) to reduce further harm.
+Automated processes will be necessary as set out at requirement 11 in the Social Responsibility (SR) Code Provision 3.4.3 to reduce further harm.

 - staff are trained to identify the signs of harm and are able to refer back to documents that include the types of behaviour that may trigger customer interaction at an appropriate moment